SuperSupperMicro/iOS/README.md

 - Integration with smart kitchen appliances for seamless cooking experiences.
 - Advanced AI-driven meal recommendations based on user preferences and dietary goals.
 - Support for additional platforms beyond iOS.

-Conclusion

-Super-Supper is the ultimate meal management application that empowers users to take control of their culinary journey.
-With its powerful features, seamless integration, and future development plans, Super-Supper aims to make meal planning, grocery shopping, and cooking an efficient and enjoyable experience for everyone.
-Say goodbye to food waste and hello to culinary excellence with Super-Supper!